thomaskeggin/gen3sis_sandbox/readme.md

 We finally have our configuration file, landscapes, and distance matrices, and are ready run our simulation.
 This is done using the `run_smulation()` function, which we can just do in the console.
-This implementation shouldn’t be too heavy, if you’d like to try it on your own computer!
+This implementation shouldn’t be too heavy - give it a go yourself!

 ``` r
 run_simulation(